Cupid's Chokehold: As Cruel as School Children version

-The second version of the "Cupid's Chokehold" is the official video directed by Alan Ferguson for the album As Cruel as School Children and is a more literal interpretation of the lyrics of the song.
+The second version of "Cupid's Chokehold" is the official video directed by Alan Ferguson for the album As Cruel as School Children and is a more literal interpretation of the lyrics of the song.
 The second version is more widely recognized because music networks such as MTV and VH1 play this version instead of the original, and because the original does not appear on iTunes.
-The video begins with a dancing Cupid (portrayed by Princetón), who shoots McCoy with a love arrow as he passes a girl, portrayed by actress, singer Porscha Coleman.
+The video begins with a dancing Cupid (portrayed by Princetón), who shoots McCoy with a love arrow as he passes a girl, portrayed by actress and singer Porscha Coleman.
 Patrick Stump can be seen watching from behind a newspaper as this happens.

 The two are madly in love at first, but as the video moves forward, the two begin fighting, and their relationship meets its end when McCoy's girlfriend walks in on him and his friends gambling.
 Cupid tries a second time to get McCoy into a relationship.
 This time, McCoy's girlfriend is more romantically involved with McCoy, but she becomes increasingly angry when he invites his friends to a party her parents are hosting.
 The relationship ends when McCoy comes home to find his girlfriend on top of a masked man in a compromising position.
 He proceeds to beat up the guy.

 McCoy's final relationship is with one of his fans in the audience at one of the band's performances (played by McCoy's then-girlfriend, Katy Perry).
 Initially, she went up to him when they were at a bar.
 This time the relationship works out, and Cupid does not have to shoot McCoy with an arrow even though he is prepared to at first.

 However, Cupid himself gets shot with an arrow by a female Cupid, and the video closes with the two of them dancing together with McCoy & Perry watching from in front.
-(Cupid also dances several times before the ending).
+(Cupid also dances several times before the ending.)
 In this version of the music video, when McCoy and his friends are interrupting his girlfriend's party, McCoy raps a small part of "Wejusfreestylin Pt.
 2" from The Papercut Chronicles.

-In the UK, some music channels had a re-edited version of the video with the party scene cut to a minimum (Party scene ends with girlfriend closing the door).
+In the UK, some music channels had a re-edited version of the video with the party scene cut to a minimum (the party scene ends with the girlfriend closing the door).